-Numbers and statistics don’t tell stories, or shed light on the journeys or challenges of a team, player or coach.
+Numbers and statistics don’t tell stories, nor shed light on the journeys or challenges of a team, player or coach.
 They don’t reveal the what, the why or the how; they only give us the math.

-So, if we inherently understand success isn’t defined exclusively by numbers, and there are other influential factors that play vital roles in what attributes to success or greatness, why do people exclusively hold such a myopic standard with professional athletes?
+So, if we inherently understand success isn’t defined exclusively by numbers, and that there are other influential factors that play vital roles in what attributes to success or greatness, why do people exclusively hold such a myopic standard with professional athletes?
 Why aren’t things such as leadership, evolution, longevity, influence, strategy, IQ or charity considered in conversations when we speak of the greatest athletes of all time?
 Or, at the very least, when considering iconic athletes?

 What everyone saw when they watched Kobe play was a representation, a culmination of innumerable concealed elements.
 Sure, he stands proudly for what he’s accomplished and contributed to the game of basketball, but his pride never rested upon his NBA stats.
 The money, the fame and the records…those were for the superficial, the shallow, for those who lacked depth of vision and identity in life.
 Kobe was beyond those things… and he played beyond them too.

 Throughout his career, Kobe’s thirst for what lied ahead only increased.
-His soul remained constantly on fire.
+His soul constantly stayed on fire.
 We all witnessed this, but so few recognized the metamorphosis transpiring before them.
-If you ever stopped and questioned why his ceaseless tenacity and work ethic earned him the name, The Black Mamba, you might begin to see the perfect storm of unyielding fury underneath his skin.
+If you ever stopped and questioned why his ceaseless tenacity and work ethic earned him the name, The Black Mamba, you might begin to see the perfect storm of unyielding fury beneath his skin.
 There was a duopoly; one of rage and one of love.